 Nicola Benyahia has extensive experience within the social care sector, spanning over 25 years with extensive work in the context of mental health provision.
-She is a fully qualified, registered BACP (British Association of Counselling and Psychotherapy) Counsellor with specific experience in mental health, brain injury and most recently working and counselling young people aged 14 to 25 years old.
+She is a fully qualified, registered BACP (British Association of Counseling and Psychotherapy) Counsellor with specific experience in mental health, brain injury and most recently working and counseling young people aged 14 to 25 years old.
 As a mother personally affected by the impact of violent radicalisation processes in her own family, she decided to give her own experiences a voice and recently stepped forward for other families sharing similar problems.

 Executive Director – Myrieme Nadri-Churchill

-Operations Coordinator – Justin O’Shea
+Program Coordinator – Justin O’Shea